raihanvaheed/Video-Clipper-App/README.md

 - **Upload and Play Video:** Users can upload a video from their local computer and play it in the video player.
 - **Video Processing with YOLO:** Videos are processed using the YOLO algorithm with OpenCV to detect objects.
 - **Progress Indicator:** Displays the progress of video processing in the UI.
-- **Processed Video Information:** Indicates where the processed video is saved.
+- **View Processed Video:** The processed video is now viewable in the UI.
 - **Frontend-Backend Separation:** The project is structured with separate front-end and back-end directories for better scalability and maintainability.

 ## Getting Started